TeamRaccoons/sherlock-wallet/README.md

 # Installation

-To use the Sherlock Wallet, you need to have Node.js and pnpm installed
+To use the Sherlock Wallet, you need to have Node.js and pnpm installed.
+Then setup this repo with

 `pnpm i`

 `pnpm start`

-Then in a Chrome/Brave, Go to "More tools" > "Extensions."
+In Chrome/Brave, Go to "More tools" > "Extensions."
 Enable "Developer mode" by toggling the switch on the top right corner of the page.
-Click on "Load unpacked" button, select the folder `dist` in this repo.
+Click on "Load unpacked" button, select the `dist` folder generated in this repo.

 # Features